darkmatter08/toy-models-for-superposition/README.md

 mid: w2.T
 right: bias

-Observe that the w1 and w2 split up their roles. w1 focus on learning the first 5 most heavily weighted features.
+As we go right, observe that the w1 and w2 split up their roles. w1 focus on learning the first 5 most heavily weighted features.
 While w2 learns the remaining features.
 This results in the w1 @ w2.T identity matrix to be filling up the upper diagonal while leaving the bottom diagonal empty(zero values).

 It is possible that tenary encoding is happening.
-As values close to 0 are used to splits up the features to be represented between w1 and w2.
+Values close to 0 are used to splits up the features to be represented between w1 and w2.

 While in w1, the values are strongly positive or negative.
 Similarly in w2, the values are strongly positive or negative.

+The tenary encoding may not be strictly 1, -1, 0 but rather strongly positive, strongly negative or close to zero.